userfront/react-native-example/README.md

 npm install -g expo-cli
 ```

-Then install packages and run for this repo:
+Then install packages and run the application:

 ```sh
 npm install